LurkingExorcist/photos-of-no-w-here/README.md

 # Photos of no-w-here

-> "In photography, there is a reality so subtle that it becomes more real than reality."
-> — Alfred Stieglitz
+> "What we see exists only in relation to what we don't see."

-A minimalist photo management platform built with modern TypeScript.
-Where pixels meet poetry.
+A minimalist photo management platform where meaning emerges from absence.

-## Project Overview
+## Vessel & Void

+Photos of no-w-here organizes visual memories through the interplay of color and space.
+Images exist in relation to one another, their significance arising not from inherent properties but from interconnection.

-Photos of no-w-here is a specialized photo management platform that organizes and displays photos based on their color characteristics.
-The platform processes Instagram data archives, analyzes photos based on their colors, and provides an intuitive, infinite grid interface for exploring your visual memories through the lens of color similarity.
+The platform processes Instagram data archives, analyzes photos based on their colors, and places them in an infinite grid where meaning emerges from the spaces between.

 ## Architecture

-A monorepo structure housing two main components:
+A monorepo structure housing two complementary components:

-- `frontend/`: A React application that renders an infinite, color-based photo grid with panning, zooming, and smart photo placement based on color similarity.
+- `frontend/`: A React application rendering an infinite photo grid with intuitive navigation
-- `backend/`: A NestJS service that processes Instagram archives, performs color-based photo analysis, and serves photos through a RESTful API.
+- `backend/`: A NestJS service processing Instagram archives and performing color analysis

-## Requirements
+## Prerequisites

 - Node.js ≥ v18
 - Docker & Docker Compose
 - npm or yarn

-## Quick Start
+## Getting Started

 ### Using Scripts

-The project provides convenient scripts for both development and production environments:

 ```bash
 # Development environment